 BU-Ad-October-3---BU-Wokrshop-Weekend

-Immerse yourself in the heart and soul of bluegrass music at the inaugural Bluegrass Unlimited Experience.
-You’ll receive hands-on instruction led by seasoned professionals, featuring classes in Guitar, Banjo, Mandolin, Fiddle, Bass, and Bluegrass Vocals.
+Immerse yourself in the heart and soul of bluegrass music at the 2nd Annual Bluegrass Unlimited Workshop Weekend!
+You’ll receive hands-on instruction led by seasoned professionals, featuring Guitar, Banjo, Mandolin, Fiddle, and Bass classes.
 Join us for an unforgettable musical journey that will inspire your creativity and deepen your love for bluegrass!
 This camp is designed for musicians who know basic knowledge of their instrument.

 DETAILS